Itswali/BOOK-HIVE/README.md

 | **Storage** | Cloudinary | Cloud-based file hosting for PDFs and images. |
 | **Security** | JWT, bcrypt | Stateless authentication and password hashing. |

+---

 ## 🚀 Getting Started

+The project is split into two main directories: `backend` for the server and `client` for the frontend.
 Follow these steps to set up the project locally.

 ### Prerequisites